Antonivka Road Bridge: Design and construction

 The bridge had been planned since 1977.
 It opened on 24 December 1985.
-It was located in the town of Antonivka, Kherson Raion, Kherson Oblast and connected Kherson to Oleshky and Hola Prystan via Highway M14.
-The bridge was 1366 m long and rested on 31 pillars.
+It was located in the town of Antonivka, Kherson Raion, Kherson Oblast and connected the town to the unincorporated settlement Dachi on Antonivskiy Island which is connected to Oleshky via route E97 and another bridge over the Konka river.
+The Antonivka bridge was 1366 m long and rested on 31 pillars.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Invasion
+Russian capture

-The bridge changed hands several times during the Battle of Kherson in February 2022 in an attempt by Russian forces to establish a path from Russian-held Crimea into central Ukraine.
+The bridge changed hands several times in February 2022 as Russian forces attempted to establish a path from Russian-held Crimea into central Ukraine.
 Ukrainian forces eventually lost control over the area on 26 February 2022 after fierce fighting, leaving several dead soldiers and destroyed military vehicles lying on the bridge.

-Vulnerability

 In a daily intelligence report by the British Ministry of Defence from mid-July 2022, the bridge was described as a "key vulnerability for Russian forces".
-Observers considered it to be the most important crossing to the Russian-controlled areas west of the Dnieper river, the only other one being in the vicinity of the Kakhovka Hydroelectric Power Plant.
+Observers considered it to be the most important road crossing to the Russian-controlled areas west of the Dnieper river, the only other one being at the Kakhovka Hydroelectric Power Plant.